 Project Capsule: American Opportunity Foundation Modular Childcare Facility

-  The exterior of the portable daycare building is very modern in aesthetic and has an eggshell white stucco and dark gray façade.
-Pac-Van used 12’x40’s and 12’x60’s approved by State of California, Department of Housing & Community Development with a pier and pad tie down foundation, recessed to ground level.
+The exterior of the modular daycare building is very modern in aesthetic and has an eggshell white stucco and dark gray façade.
+Pac-Van used 12’x40’s and 12’x60’s approved by the State of California, Department of Housing & Community Development with a pier and pad tie-down foundation, recessed to ground level.
 All fixtures, doors, windows, etc. and comply with child care guidelines.

 Cost effective choices included:

 - recessed pier and pad foundation

 The HVAC’s are end mount vs. roof mount, therefore eliminating the need for a crane and prevents climbing on the roof, which can cause safety issues and also leaks.